Frequently Asked Questions (F.A.Q.)

-Campus organizations for students include Kappa Tau Alpha (KTA, a national society honoring scholarship in journalism), the National Association of Black Journalists (NABJ), the Public Relations Student Society of America (PRSSA), the Society of Professional Journalists (SPJ), the Radio and Television New Directors’ Association (RTDNA), and ED on Campus (a J-School student magazine group).
+Campus organizations for students include Kappa Tau Alpha (KTA, a national society honoring scholarship in journalism), the National Association of Black Journalists (NABJ), the Public Relations Student Society of America (PRSSA), the Radio and Television New Directors’ Association (RTDNA), and ED on Campus (a J-School student magazine group).
 Many students work for the award-winning campus newspaper, The Daily Iowan.
 Opportunities with DI-TV are also available for those interested in broadcast and cable media.
 A current list of media-related organizations can be found here.

-- Professors: Julie Andsager, Daniel A. Berkowitz, Stephen G. Bloom, Meenakshi Gigi Durham, Judy Polumbaum
+- Professors: Stephen G. Bloom, Meenakshi Gigi Durham, David Ryfe

-- Assistant professors: Kajsa Dalrymple, David Dowling, Brian Ekdale, Thomas Oates, Melissa Tully, Travis Vogan, Rachel Young
+- Associate professors: Venise Berry, Kajsa Dalrymple, David Dowling, Frank Durham, Brian Ekdale, Donald McLeese, Thomas Oates, Sujatha Sosale, Melissa Tully, Travis Vogan

 I have already earned a bachelor's degree, but now I'd like to study journalism.
 Do I have to get another BA?